j-tag/mass-image-processing/README.md

 * Parallel loading of images from directory
 * Parallel manipulation of images in OpenCV
+* Parallel manipulation of every single filter on individual images
+* Preserve order of filters when applying concurrently
 * Parallel saving of images to output directory
 * Ability to buffer IO
 * Asynchronous
 * Using _futures_
+* Using _TBB_
 * Concurrent and parallel
 * Sequential version for comparison
 * No lock, mutex or semaphore